Best Black Friday toy deals to expect in 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best kids toy deals to shop this Black Friday from Lego, Barbie, Tonies and more
+Best kids toy deals to shop for Black Friday 2024, from Lego and Barbie to Tonies and Hot Wheels

 Save big on everything from stocking fillers to puzzles, games and dolls